 Id1 is known to be a nuclear transcription factor characteristic of EPCs and cells that display a hyperproliferative phenotype.
-Our group has shown that Id1 is detected in RA synovium and SFs, and displays pro-angiogenic activity upon cell exit (12).
-Levels of Id1 are elevated in RA SFs and have been shown to correlate with expression of the angiogenic chemokine CXCL16 (the ligand for the CXCR6 receptor) (12).
-Correspondingly, CXCR6 knockout mice develop attenuated angiogenesis associated with profound decreases in arthritis progression and inflammatory cell recruitment to arthritic joints in K/BxN serum induced mice.
-We now present evidence that synovial fibroblasts are largely responsible for the elevated amounts of Id1 in RA SF, and that approximately 80% of the Id1 released by fibroblasts is packaged within exosomes.
-Finally, pro-inflammatory cytokines known to be elevated in RA patients such as IL-17 and especially TGF-β, induce significantly more fibroblast derived Id1 in RA compared to OA or NL fibroblasts in vitro.
-Of special note, RA fibroblasts are significantly more sensitive to TGF- β stimulation than OA or NL fibroblasts with respect to Id1 production.
-This indicates that RA fibroblasts are different from NL or OA fibroblasts such that they can produce more Id1 in response to a pro-fibrotic stimulus.
-These findings indicate that RA fibroblasts are primed to release Id1 in response to pro-fibrotic and angiogenic mediators.
+Our group has previously shown that Id1 is detected in RA synovium and SFs, and displays proangiogenic activity as an extracellular agonist [12].
+Levels of Id1 are elevated in RA SFs and correlate with expression of the angiogenic chemokine CXCL16 (the ligand for the CXCR6 receptor) [12].
+Correspondingly, CXCR6 knockout mice develop attenuated angiogenesis associated with profound decreases in arthritis progression and inflammatory cell recruitment to arthritic joints in K/BxN serum-induced mice.
+We now present evidence that synovial fibroblasts are largely responsible for the elevated amounts of Id1 in RA SF, and that approximately 80 % of the Id1 released by fibroblasts is packaged within exosomes.
+Moreover, pro-inflammatory cytokines known to be elevated in RA patients, such as IL-17 and especially TGF-β, induce significantly more fibroblast-derived Id1 in RA compared to OA or NL fibroblasts in vitro.
+Of special note, RA fibroblasts are significantly more sensitive to TGF-β stimulation than OA or NL fibroblasts with respect to Id1 production.
+These findings indicate that RA fibroblasts are primed to release Id1 in response to pro-fibrotic and angiogenic mediators, potentially due to epigenetic alteration of these cells in vivo.